+- 0: Normal termination

-- 1: Abnormal termination - 2: Abnormal termination (disruption of resource monitoring with the -a option fails)
+- 1: Abnormal termination

+- 2: Abnormal termination (disruption of resource monitoring with the -a option fails)

 Note that execution timing.
 Unexpected resource failure or userApplication failover might be caused.

 - Do not execute the command while state transition of userApplication is in progress. - Do not execute the command while RMS is not running.